 While a few banks will soon permit consumers to opt-in for some forms of overdraft coverage, the norm is to permit current customers to opt-out and to only permit new customers to make choices about overdraft loans at those banks announcing changes.
 It has taken some of the largest banks in the country four years to get around to complying with the Interagency Guidelines for overdrafts, issued in 2005, that advised banks to at least provide an opt-out opportunity for consumers.
-Chase Bank plans to permit its existing and new customers to affirmatively sign up to use overdraft loans.
+Chase Bank plans to permit its existing and new customers to affirmatively sign up to use overdraft loans and will process payments as they come in during the day.
 In some cases, banks will permit only new customers to opt in to some forms of overdrafts in the future.
-In a change initiated in the last year without fanfare, Citibank does not permit its customers to incur overdrafts when using debit cards for purchases or at ATMs, although Citibank customers can incur four \$34 overdraft fees per day for checks.
+In a change initiated in the last year without fanfare, Citibank does not permit its customers can incur four \$34 overdraft fees per day for checks.
 Citibank does not charge sustained overdraft or tiered fees.